particle-iot/docs/src/content/tutorials/product-tools/team-access-controls.md

 this feature, please [consult our team of IoT experts](https://particle.io/sales).

+This guide breaks down into two parts:
+- A [summary of the available roles](#roles) and a description of each
+- A [permissions matrix](#permissions-matrix) for an in-depth look at what each role as access to

 ## Roles

 Roles represent a set of permissions that can be applied to a member of